voltrondata-labs/gha-controller-infra/README.md

 >
 1. Deploy the S3 bucket we will use for the backend state
     1. There is a CloudFormation template in the `pulumi/backend` folder.
 Deploy it in the region you want to host the project
-2. Create an SSH Key in AWS EC2 and store it’s name: [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
+2. Create an SSH Key in AWS EC2 and store its name: [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)
 3. Open a terminal session
-    1. Confirm that you can see the S3 bucket created
+    1. Confirm that you can see the S3 bucket created.
         1. `aws s3 ls`

             > Set the profile (`AWS_PROFILE=XXX`) or the region (`AWS_REGION=XXX`), if you are not using the defaults in your profile